hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

 Comments on Multi-user or Multi-ledger SGX Enclave Service
 ----------------------------------------------------------

-It is possible to use the same enclave for multiple users or ledgers by making username and ledgername input **Parameters** to ``generateSignUpData()`` and ``unsealSignUpData()``.
+It is possible to use the same enclave for multiple users or ledgers by providing username and ledgername as input parameters to ``generateSignUpData()`` and ``unsealSignUpData()``.
 Then the sign-up tuple (username, ledgername, PPK, PSK, MCID) is sealed to disk, with username and ledgername used to generate the filename.
 Anytime a user authenticates to the service the latter can have the enclave unseal and use the sign-up tuple from the file corresponding to that user (and ledger).

 Population Size and Local Mean Computation
 ==========================================